 In honour of World Breastfeeding Week, we've dug up the curious facts about the sometimes-not-so-wonderful world of nursing...

 Here’s a PSA that everyone needs to hear: breastfeeding is probably the toughest thing you’ll do after labour.
 Yes, it’s supposed to be a natural, beautiful experience, but it also comes with a lot of challenges.
 And yet women who choose to breastfeed still often lack the support they need.
-Sadly we continue to hear stories about mums being shamed for nursing in public, not to mention mums who get grief for not being able to breastfeed their baby, or for choosing not to breastfeed.
+Sadly, we continue to hear stories about mums being shamed for nursing in public, not to mention mums who get grief for not being able to breastfeed their baby, or for choosing not to breastfeed.
 Being a mum is tough enough without the constant judging!
-Which is why we’re celebrating World Breastfeeding Week at the moment.
+This is why we’re celebrating World Breastfeeding Week.
 The HoneyKids mums are patting one another on the back for acing breastfeeding, hugging those who wanted to breastfeed but couldn’t, and making a stand for #fedisbest.
 So, because it’s WBW, and because humour is the best medicine for cracked nipples, we’ve come up with 10 things you probably never knew about breastfeeding…

 1. Hurrah!
 You can finally pass on the nursing duties to daddy (not really)

 In 2002, it was reported that a 38-year-old Sri Lankan man was able to breastfeed his two infant daughters after his wife sadly passed away.
 Don’t pass the nursing cover to the hub just yet – although men DO have the ability to produce milk, it only happens under extreme circumstances.
 Does mummy needing to step out for a glass of Prosecco count?